deepakjaiswal09/nodejs-ci-cd-demo/README.md

-# 🚀 Node.js CI/CD Demo
+# 🚀 Node.js CI/CD Task

 A simple **Node.js web application** integrated with a **CI/CD pipeline** using **GitHub Actions**.
 This pipeline automatically **tests, builds, and pushes** a Docker image to **DockerHub** whenever changes are pushed to the `main` branch.